mass0n30/Retro-gaming-catalog/README.md

 Maybe add price chart data after developing (API price options like PriceCharting.com, costs $)

 ToDo:
+  - query for all genres, platforms, developers, years upon mount
+  - map out all elements for all categories using id keys
   - replace the t_thumb in screenshot URLS for larger size
   - look into normalizing the screenshot dimensions
   - perhaps change the original consoles to right platforms (like the wii snes games before 2006)